npm/pacote/README.md

   calls.
 This allows you to easily avoid hitting the registry multiple times (even just to validate the cache) for a given packument, since it is unlikely to change in the span of a single command.
+* `silent` A boolean that determines whether the banner is displayed when calling `@npmcli/run-script`.

 ### Advanced API